astroumd/admit/doc/sphinx/userguideintro.rst

-(you can find a template of this script in *$ADMIT/scripts/casa.init.py*) The second thing that must be done is that calls to the ADMIT-supplied script 'casarun' must be replaced with calls to the casa-supplied command 'casa-config.'
+(you can find a template of this script in *$ADMIT/scripts/casa.init.py*) The second thing that must be done is that calls to the ADMIT-supplied script 'casarun' must be replaced with calls to the CASA-supplied command 'casa-config.'
-As an explicit example, one test that is run to establish the Python-path as seen by casa is performed by running
+As an explicit example, one test that is run to establish the Python-path as seen by CASA is performed by running

 .. code-block:: tcsh